NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-rendering-case-study.md

 ## When To Use Which

-It can be confusing on when to use which, so there is a chart from official nextJS docs:
+It can be confusing on when to use which, so there is a chart from official Next.js docs:

 <img src="./Images/client-vs-server-components.png" width="600">